yassineghed/Aqua-Sentinel-IEEE-ISIMM-SB/marineguard_app/mobile/README.md

 The interfaces are designed to be accessible, informative, and practical for citizens, researchers, and fishers.

-### Here’s a quick demo showcasing how the app is organized.
+### Here’s a quick demo showcasing how the interfaces are organized.
 <br>

  <center>